Anatomy of parameter-estimation biases in overlapping gravitational-wave signals: detector network: Introduction

 Due to the high dimensionality of the parameter space, it is a challenging work to explore the formation of biases and their dependence on the parameters of overlapping signals, and there is a trade-off between the level of detail and the scope that can be discussed.
 Several studies conducted the standard Bayesian inference and calculated the full posterior distribution for some representative cases~\cite{Samajdar:2021egv, Relton:2021cax, Pizzati:2021apa}, which faithfully showed the impact of overlapping but were limited to the number of examples.
 Some approximations, such as the Fisher-matrix (FM) method, were adopted to extend the study to a wider parameter space~\cite{Antonelli:2021vwg, Pizzati:2021apa, Himemoto:2021ukb, Johnson:2024foj}, allowing for tracing the biases over some parameters.
 Another approach is establishing approximate, (semi-)analytical formulae for the biases and examining the parameter dependence explicitly~\cite{Himemoto:2021ukb, Wang:2023ldq}, where the behaviors of the biases can be discussed in a theoretical view with physically-motivated interpretations.
-Recently, \citet{Wang:2023ldq} have shown in detail and quantitatively that the biases originate from the overlap of the frequency evolution between signals, based on which some behaviors of the biases found in previous studies are well explained.
+Recently, \citet{Wang:2023ldq} have shown in detail and quantitatively that the biases originate from the overlap of the frequency evolution between signals, based on which some behaviors of the biases found in previous studies are well explained, such as the asymmetry distribution with respect to the merger order and the oscillatory dependence on the time separation.
+These behaviors are revisited and further investigated in Sec.~\ref{subsec:bias in complex plane} of this work.